When pregnant women undergo ultrasound exams, does it increase their children’s chances of developing autism?

 “If it were the brain, you might say, ‘Aha, that’s the problem!’
 But we don’t know that.
 There’s no way of knowing that,” he pointed out.

 In the future, Rosman would like researchers to conduct a prospective study of ultrasound exposure and ASD among a larger number of participants from multiple medical centers.

 This could potentially shed more light on the association that his team found between depth of ultrasound penetration and ASD.

 What pregnant women should know about ultrasounds

-Experts believe that multiple factors could potentially contribute to the development of ASD, a group of conditions that has in recent decades.
+Experts believe that multiple factors could potentially contribute to the development of ASD, a group of conditions that has